OpenIndiana/oi-docs/docs/contrib/tools.md

 #### Ancillary technologies:

-* GitHub - GIT repository hosting
+* GitHub - Git repository hosting
 * GitHub Pages - Website publishing from a GitHub repository
-* GIT - Distributed version control
+* GitHub Actions - Continuous Integration toolset
-* Travis-CI - Continuous Integration toolset
+* Git - Distributed version control

-## Why use GIT distributed version control for docs?
+## Why use Git distributed version control for docs?

 * Integrity - You can roll back to previous versions
 * Mobility - You can edit docs anywhere, no Internet connection required